dezashibi-c-projects/dthreads/README.md

   - **dthread_semaphore_post**: Posts to a semaphore, incrementing its value.
   - **dthread_semaphore_destroy**: Destroys the semaphore, releasing its resources.

+### Types Documentation

+**👉 NOTE:** Types are defined based on the operating system in the library's [windows.h](/dthreads/_headers/windows.h) and [posix.h](/dthreads/_headers/posix.h) accordingly.
+You can find the overall definition and purpose of each type below.

+- **`DThread`**
+  Represents a thread in the DThreads library.
+  The `DThread` structure is used to manage and identify individual threads created and managed by the DThreads library.
+It abstracts the underlying platform-specific thread representation.

+- **`DThreadAttr`**
+  Attributes for thread creation.
+  The `DThreadAttr` structure is used to specify attributes for threads when they are created.
+This includes options like stack size, thread priority, and other platform-specific attributes that influence the behavior of the thread.

+- **`DThreadMutex`**
+  Represents a mutex (mutual exclusion) in the DThreads library.
+  The `DThreadMutex` structure is used to protect shared resources from concurrent access by multiple threads.
+It provides locking mechanisms to ensure that only one thread can access a critical section at a time.

+- **`DThreadMutexAttr`**
+  Attributes for mutex creation.
+  The `DThreadMutexAttr` structure is used to specify attributes for mutexes when they are initialized.
+This includes options like mutex type (normal, recursive, or error-checking) and other platform-specific attributes.

+- **`DThreadCond`**
+  Represents a condition variable in the DThreads library.
+  The `DThreadCond` structure is used for thread synchronization by allowing threads to wait until a particular condition is met.
+Condition variables are used in conjunction with mutexes to avoid race conditions.

+- **`DThreadCondAttr`**
+  Attributes for condition variable creation.
+  The `DThreadCondAttr` structure is used to specify attributes for condition variables when they are initialized.
+These attributes may vary depending on the underlying platform.

+- **`DThreadRWLock`**
+  Represents a read-write lock in the DThreads library.
+  The `DThreadRWLock` structure is used to provide read-write synchronization.
+It allows multiple threads to read shared data simultaneously, while ensuring exclusive access for write operations.

+- **`DThreadBarrier`**
+  Represents a barrier in the DThreads library.
+  The `DThreadBarrier` structure is used to synchronize a group of threads at a specific point in the program.
+All threads must reach the barrier before any can proceed past it.

+- **`DThreadSemaphore`**
+  Represents a semaphore in the DThreads library.
+  The `DThreadSemaphore` structure is used to control access to a resource by multiple threads.
+Semaphores are used to limit the number of threads that can access a resource concurrently.

 ### **Macro Documentation**

 #### **`DTHREAD_RWLOCK_AVAILABLE`**